BCDevOps/devops-requests/.github/ISSUE_TEMPLATE/github_repo_request.md

 * Project Name:
 * GitHub Org: bcgov or private
 * Details on choosing private repo:
+* Preferred name for repo:
+* Expected date to move to public: MM/YYYY
 * GitHub ID for repo owner: @
 * GitHub Account 2FA Confirmed: yes or no
 * Email address: